 Checking the Status of Your Files

-Often, you will want to check the status of the files in your projects including which files are tracked or untracked.
-In order to get this information you can use the status command.
+Often, you will want to check the status of the files in your project.
+This can tell you which files are being tracked, not tracked, or modified.
+In order to get this information, you can use the